reuters-graphics/bluprint_graphics-kit/docs/developers/prerequisites.md

 ## Svelte

 This rig uses [Svelte](https://svelte.dev/), and you'll likely want to understand a few basics before diving in.
 Check out the [official tutorial](https://svelte.dev/tutorial/basics) for an intro to the framework.

+## Components

+You may want to have a look at some of the pre-built [graphics Svelte components](https://reuters-graphics.github.io/graphics-svelte-components/) we use out-of-the-box.

 ## ES modules